EU blueprint to shake up settlement of trades

 The European Central Bank will launch a basic Europe-wide settlement service for stocks and bonds in 2015, forcing CSDs to find new “value-added” business, like managing collateral.

-The draft law will for the first time give authorized CSDs a pan-EU “passport” operate across the 27-nation bloc - as long as they are adequately capitalized and comply with safety rules.
+The draft law will for the first time give authorised CSDs a pan-EU “passport” operate across the 27-nation bloc - as long as they are adequately capitalised and comply with safety rules.

 It also allows a bank or broker trading in one EU state to use a CSD in any other member state and prohibits a CSD from discriminating against a customer.